yongjhih/smaug/source/includes/asides/_pagination.md

 gecko.access_token = access_token
 gecko.User.where(limit: 5, page: 2)
 ```

 The TradeGecko API enables pagination by allowing users to include 'limit'
 and 'page' parameters on GET requests to index pages.

+In addition, the pagination data is available in a HTTP header(in the response) named 'X-Pagination.